PaloAltoNetworks/prisma-cloud-docs/api/descriptions/audits/incidents_acknowledge_id_patch.md

 Use this call to acknowledge an incident and move it to Archived state.
 Incident ID of the incident you want to archive is required.
-You can get incident ID from the list of incidents in GET /api/v1/audits/incidents.
+You can get incident ID from the list of incidents in `GET /api/v1/audits/incidents`.

 Note that you can undo this action by changing "true" to "false" in the following example.